umich-its-networking/git-training/ex-protected-branch.md

 *A note on terminology:* GitLab calls this a `Merge Request`; GitHub calls its version of this process a `Pull Request`.
 They are basically the same thing, but each platform has its own features and other things that it does with the process.
 It is also worth noting that this is not a native git feature, but one that platforms like GitLab, GitHub and BitBucket offer to streamline the workflow.

-Copy and paste that URL into your browser and follow the process to submit a Merge Request.
+Copy and paste the URL specified in the "To create a merge request..." section of the push command output into your browser and follow the process to submit a Merge Request.

 It is helpful to give the Merge Request a good title and to add a description if more context or clarification is needed.